Guojunzhou-git/awklogs/README.md

 # awklogs
-Using awk to analyze various log files, such as: nginx.access.log Bug Report: php20141104@163.com
+Using awk to analyze various log files, such as: nginx.access.log.
+Bug Report: php20141104@163.com

 ## usage:
 ```linux